daphnetd/daphnetd/README.md

 #### ⭐ Recent Stars

-- [facebookresearch/dinov2](https://github.com/facebookresearch/dinov2) - PyTorch code and models for the DINOv2 self-supervised learning method. (today)
+- [facebookresearch/dinov2](https://github.com/facebookresearch/dinov2) - PyTorch code and models for the DINOv2 self-supervised learning method.
+(1 day ago)
-- [gd3kr/BlenderGPT](https://github.com/gd3kr/BlenderGPT) - Use commands in English to control Blender with OpenAI&#39;s GPT-4 (6 days ago)
+- [gd3kr/BlenderGPT](https://github.com/gd3kr/BlenderGPT) - Use commands in English to control Blender with OpenAI&#39;s GPT-4 (1 week ago)
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue (1 week ago)
 - [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) - Integrating ChatGPT into your browser deeply, everything you need is here (1 week ago)
 - [lm-sys/FastChat](https://github.com/lm-sys/FastChat) - The release repo for &#34;Vicuna: An Open Chatbot Impressing GPT-4&#34; (2 weeks ago)